 Terms vary by the specific hotel and rate you book, so make sure to read the fine print.

-This site can be a little confusing to compare prices since American Express doesn’t include all taxes and fees in the first price displayed (while some hotel websites do).
+The site can be a bit confusing when trying to compare prices since American Express doesn’t include all taxes and fees in the price displayed (while some hotel websites do).

-For example, I searched for a 4-night stay at the Hyatt Regency London – The Churchill.
-American Express listed it at an average of $337/night, which should mean a total around $1,348.
-When you go to book, though, the total is shown including fees: $1,625.
+For example, we searched for a 4-night stay at the Hyatt Regency London – The Churchill.
+American Express quoted an average of $337/night, which should make the total stay around $1,348.
+When you go to book, though, the total with fees is $1,625.

-While it initially looks more expensive to book directly with Hyatt (where the cost is listed at $404/night), that price includes all taxes and fees, so the listed total is actually less: $1,611.
+While it initially looks more expensive to book directly with Hyatt (where the cost is quoted at $404/night), that price includes all taxes and fees, so you’ll actually pay $1,611, or $14 less.

-My search for Marriott Regent Park yielded similar results.
-It’s listed at $233/night in the search function, which implies the total is $932.
-In reality once you click through, the total is $1,120.
-Booking directly with Marriott, rates are listed at $261/night, but that includes taxes and fees — for a total prepaid rate is $1,080.
+In reality, once you click through, the total is $1,120.
+Booking directly with Marriott, rates are listed at $261/night, but that includes taxes and fees — for a total prepaid rate of $1,080.

-For the 2 hotels in question, here’s how total prices compared through different portals:
+For the 2 hotels in question, here’s how total prices compared through different portals (sorted by price ascending):

 |American Express Travel||$1,120|